Luby's: History

 In 2001, Chris and Harris Pappas of Houston's Pappas Restaurants (owners of Pappasito's Cantina, Pappadeaux Seafood Kitchen, etc.) joined the Luby's management team.
 Three years later, Luby's moved its corporate headquarters from San Antonio to Houston.
 The addition of the Pappas management team saw several Luby's restaurants begin to transition from traditional cafeteria-style establishments to hybrid cafeteria/fine dining.

-Luby's celebrated its 60th anniversary in December 2006 with publishing Luby’s Recipes & Memories: A Collection of our Favorite Dishes and Heartwarming Stories.
+Luby's celebrated its 60th anniversary in December 2006 with publishing Luby's Recipes & Memories: A Collection of our Favorite Dishes and Heartwarming Stories.
 In 2008, Luby's published a special edition of the cookbook that included 12 additional recipes.

 In 2009, due to the economic recession, Luby's closed 25 stores and laid off staff as a cost-cutting measure.
 In 2010, Luby's Culinary Services introduced "What's Brewing?", a coffeehouse concept store in downtown Houston.
 The same year, on June 18, Luby's announced it was buying Fuddruckers and Koo Koo Roo for $61 million after parent company Magic Brands LLC went bankrupt.
 On June 13, 2011, Luby's opened its first company-owned Fuddruckers restaurant in downtown Houston's tunnel system.
 In 2013, Luby's acquired Cheeseburger in Paradise.

 In August 2015, 93 Luby's were operating, and this declined to 78 in 2019.
 Technomic consumer insights senior manager Robert Byrne stated that the fast casual restaurants reduced Luby's market share.

 During the 2020 COVID-19 lockdowns, Luby's, Inc. furloughed more than half of its corporate staff and cut the pay of remaining salaried employees by 50%.
 Luby's Inc also applied for and received a loan of US$10 million as part of the Paycheck Protection Program.

 Sale of Fuddruckers and acquisition by Calvin Gin

 On June 3, 2020, Luby's board of directors announced plans to sell all its operating divisions and assets, including real estate assets.
 This decision was influenced in part by circumstances surrounding the COVID-19 pandemic.
 Net proceeds from transactions were to benefit Luby's stockholders.
-The company did not have a definitive timeline for future transactions, but expected to eventually wind down remaining operations.
+The company did not have a definitive timeline for future transactions, but expected to wind down its remaining operations eventually.

 On September 8, 2020, Luby's further announced it has adopted a plan to liquidate all of its existing assets, as opposed to operating in the current form or merely selling off divisions.

 As of September 11, 2020, 80 Luby's and Fuddruckers were still in operation.

 About 99% of Luby's stockholders voted for dissolution in November 2020.

 On June 21, 2021, Calvin Gin, founder of Flying Food Group, agreed to buy 32 Luby's locations for $28.7 million, a week after Nicholas Perkins of North Carolina agreed to buy Luby's Fuddruckers brand for $18.5 million.
-Prior to the announcement of Gin's acquisition, Luby's had planned to close all locations by August 2021.
+Before the announcement of Gin's acquisition, Luby's had planned to close all locations by August 2021.